 Is paintless dent repair permanent?

-Yes, paintless dent repair results are permanent when performed correctly.
+Yes, PDR results are permanent when performed correctly.
 Once the metal is restored to its original shape, it holds that shape.
-The repair does not involve temporary fillers or materials that can shrink or crack over time.
+The repair doesn't involve temporary fillers or materials that can shrink or crack over time.

 Can PDR fix all dents?

-No. PDR works best on dents where the paint is undamaged and the metal has not been creased or stretched beyond its flexibility limits.
+No. PDR works best on dents where the paint is undamaged and the metal hasn't been creased or stretched beyond its flexibility limits.
 Deep dents, dents with paint chips or cracks, and dents near structural components typically require traditional repair methods.

 How long does PDR take?